necula01/jax/jax/experimental/mini_jax/README.md

 ```

 Often during non-standard evaluation we also need the standard value of
 a sub-expression.
-For `eval_jvp` this will be needed when evaluating the tangent
+In `eval_jvp` this will be needed when evaluating the tangent
 of a multiplication; we need to use the tangents of the operands and also
 their standard values.
-For this purpose we also set up a standard environment:
+For this purpose we also set up a standard environment
+which we'll use with the standard evaluator:
 ```
   std_env = {in_t.expr: arg}
 ```